Santa María District, Panama City

 The district has no luxury resorts; travel to Panama City for true five-star hotels and international services.

-Where to Eat in Santa María District, Panama #
+Shopping in Santa María District, Panama#

-Nightlife in Santa María District, Panama #
+Nightlife in Santa María District, Panama#

 Nightlife is low-key and locally focused-small bars and community events are the usual evening options.
 Larger entertainment options are found in bigger towns nearby.